-- 110.6b Establishment of Underground Distribution Areas (continued) - An area that qualifies as a subdivision may be established as an underground c. distribution area in either of the two following ways: - (1) All new subdivisions not already receiving electric service are defined as underground distribution areas where by ordinance the electric distribution systems are required to be underground. - A group of property owners or land developer or subdivider may request that (2) an area be served by an underground distribution system.
-Such area shall be specifically defined and of reasonably regular shape. - (2.)Mobile Home Courts: A new mobile home court or an expansion of an existing mobile home court, may be established as an under-ground distribution area where: - The court consists of five or more established mobile home locations, all of which are contiguous. - b.
-Occupancy of the mobile homes is to be on a year-round basis. - The owner of the mobile home court provides the utility a written commitment that all c. utility service will be supplied by underground lines and prohibiting any overhead lines. - (3.)Condominium Developments and Apartment House Complexes: A new residential condominium development, apartment house complex or an expansion of an existing such housing facility may be established as an underground distribution area where: - The condominium or apartment complex consists of five or more dwelling units. a. - b.
-The developer provides the utility a written commitment that all utility service will be supplied by underground lines and prohibiting any overhead lines.
+- 110.6b Establishment of Underground Distribution Areas (continued) - c.
+An area that qualifies as a subdivision may be established as an underground distribution area in either of the two following ways: - (1) All new subdivisions not already receiving electric service are defined as underground distribution areas where by ordinance the electric distribution systems are required to be underground. - (2) A group of property owners or land developer or subdivider may request that an area be served by an underground distribution system.
+Such area shall be specifically defined and of reasonably regular shape. - (2.)
+Mobile Home Courts: A new mobile home court or an expansion of an existing mobile home court, may be established as an under-ground distribution area where: - a.
+The court consists of five or more established mobile home locations, all of which are contiguous. - b.
+Occupancy of the mobile homes is to be on a year-round basis. - c.
+The owner of the mobile home court provides the utility a written commitment that all utility service will be supplied by underground lines and prohibiting any overhead lines, except for lines exceeding 15,000 volts. - (3.)
+Condominium Developments and Apartment House Complexes: A new residential condominium development, apartment house complex or an expansion of an existing such housing facility may be established as an underground distribution area where: - a.
+The condominium or apartment complex consists of five or more dwelling units. - b.
+The developer provides the utility a written commitment that all utility service will be supplied by underground lines and prohibiting any overhead lines, except for lines exceeding 15,000 volts.